BekaValentine/cyberpunk_game/tasks.md

 Observation: Movement between paths is not entirely up to the player unless that's desired.
 In some sense, there are certain changes which can be made at the player's choosing -- for instance, killing Anna Navarre in DX -- but other changes are in the hands of others -- for instahce, UNATCO JC an enemy after he sends the signal to Silhouette.
 If it's necessary to force th player down a path, that can be used: constrain the context of the player character.

+Fraudulent or buggy high tech shit that fuck people over (predictive policing AI like mentioned before, but also things like shot spotter and other analogous things like facial recognition etc)

 ## Task Rambles

 - wet printing medicines to heal yourself